Smaug6739/Smaug6739/README.md

 📗 I’m currently learning C++ and Go
 🗨️ If you want to chat with me you can do it [on discord](https://discord.com/users/611468402263064577) or by mail [raphael.veauville@gmail.com](mailto:raphael.veauville@gmail.com)

+Currently i'm working on [Eodomius](https://github.com/Eodomius) : An instant chat with microservices arch

 ## Technologies & tools

 ![OS](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=OS&logoColor=white&color=2bbc8a)